scholarslab/engl-5559/herzig/README.md

        url="https://upload.wikimedia.org/wikipedia/commons/b/b3/CoconutTree2.JPG">

 # Garden as Creole Space
-Hadriana subverts the colonial origin and legacy of this garden by pinpointing it as a source of her rebellion, imagination, and passion.
-"If there was anything strange about the young girl, about her wandering and vagabond nature, it easily could have been summed up in the two syllables of the word *garden*" (Depestre 197)
+Nevertheless, Hadriana subverts the colonial origin and legacy of this garden by pinpointing it as a source of her rebellion, imagination, and passion.
+Hadriana purposefully uses common names as much as possible for the naming of the plants, and sometimes even mixes the scientific and vernacular names, but always situating the common name as primary.

 <param ve-image
        label="Ipomoea hederacea (Morning Glory Flower) by Francisco Manuel Blanco (1880s)"